 The teaching of phonics is key to the development of good reading skills, and consequently writing skills.
 Children learn the sounds within words to help decode them.
 In EYFS, they learn to recognise each letter and match it to its sound.
 They then move onto groups of two letters (digraphs) or three letters (trigraphs) that say a new sound when put together.
 They learn how to pronounce these sounds (phonemes) correctly so that they can segment and blend words correctly.
 Children are also taught to recognise common high frequency words and 'tricky' words as well as being able to spell these.
-We follow Letters and Sounds to teach phonics throughout EYFS and KS1 and we enhance our teaching with Phonics Play to make learning active, fun and interactive.
+We follow Little Wandle for Letters and Sounds to teach phonics.

 Handwriting is taught discretely each day, through direct teaching using the PenPals scheme.
 Children are firstly taught how to form letters correctly, writing with a joined style as soon as they can form letters securely with the correct orientation.
 As children progress through KS2, the aim is to increase the fluency with which they can write, which in turn, will support their composition and spelling.

 At Overleigh, writing is taught through whole class lessons, using a mastery approach.
 Children should have opportunities to write for a range of real purposes and audiences as part of their work across the curriculum.
 Grammar and punctuation knowledge and skills are taught through English writing lessons as much as possible.
 The required skills are taught through genres of writing, linking it to the genre to make it more connected with the intended writing outcome.